 As someone who has experienced the harassment and has been bullied and stalked online, being smart on social media is essential for your well being and safety.
 I’m writing this post as a little guide for you, your friends and family to be safe online.
 Maybe it’s just from all the creepy personal experience I’ve had in the past year, or watching crime shows, I want you to be safe and smart online! 😘

 - When you are making a new account or updating your account(s) to look more professional for school, career, internship etc., consider making an account just for family and friends and another account where people can follow you.
 For example, I have 2 snapchat accounts – one for family and friends and another for my blog.
 On Instagram, I have separate accounts for my business/art/food, blog (deactivated for mental health and safety reasons), and personal account for family and friends.
 The thing with social media is that once you put it out there, it’s there forever.
-I guess one can argue that it is part of my fault, but I cannot stand it when people screenshot something for example on snapchat.
+There’s also people that screenshot things and post them on god knows where.- I guess one can argue that it is part of my fault, but I cannot stand it when people screenshot something for example on snapchat.
 That is why I have stopped using my blog snapchat altogether.
 Snapchat stories are supposed to last 24 hours, who gave you the right to screenshot it?
 Blocked and deleted 👋🏻 Especially if you have a blog, or a business or in a position where people (not your family and friends) will want to follow you, I highly recommend having two accounts of everything.
 Learn how to separate your professional life to your personal life.

 - Consider using an alias online.
 For my job, we are the “face of the organization.”
 We are representatives of the company, the brand.
 We have to be professional, you can’t sh*t talk when things go bad (nor should you anyways).
 I am also going to be a business owner and going to be working in the health/medical field in a couple of years.
 For safety reasons, it’s a smart move to consider using an alias so my patients and customers cannot find my personal information or my families information.
 I’ve heard horrible stories where patients would try to find info on their doctor and stalk them…. this story creeps me out!
 I come from a family of medical-business-education professionals and also know individuals who choose to use an alias for privacy and safety concern.
 After someone shared and posted my private and confidential online, my guard is up more than ever and I don’t play games when it comes to my privacy and my loved ones privacy and safety.
 That is one no one will want to cross – I protect my loved ones before myself (wow serious Christina).
 Additionally, if you have children and are doing a birth announcement or posting achievements, don’t post their full name, name of school, pic of them in uniform etc. There’s A LOT of creepy people out there, better safe than sorry.